 - Compose your shot, think about where you want the light trail to start and end.
-Vanishing points are good and bends in the road.
-Also keep an eye on the traffic, I don’t like it when I have quiet patches on the road where there isn’t much traffic.
+Vanishing points are good as well as bends in the road.
+Also, keep an eye on the traffic.
+We don’t like it when I have quiet patches on the road where there isn’t much traffic.

 - Press the shutter release, preferably on your remote or using a self-timer.